NicolasDouillet/mesh_processing_toolbox/description_read_me.txt

 Modification of any kind are done under your own, only, and unique responsability.

-Please report me any bug (with data set used and Matlab(R) code attached) or suggestion at nicolas.douillet (at) free.fr
+Please report me any bug (with data set used and Matlab(R) code attached) or suggestion at nicotangente (at) free.fr

 %% KNOWN LIMITATIONS